jg-rp/pygments-liquid2/README.md

 pip install pygments-liquid2
 ```

-This package uses the [Pygments plugin entry point](https://pygments.org/docs/plugins/), so, if this packages is installed in your Python environment, additional Liquid lexers will be available automatically.
-Confirm this by listing available lexers with one of the following methods.
+This package uses the [Pygments plugin entry point](https://pygments.org/docs/plugins/), so, if its installed in your Python environment, additional Liquid lexers will be available automatically.
+Confirm this by listing lexers with one of the following methods.

 ### Listing lexers on the command line: